iProgramMC/Boron/readme.md

 - Dynamically linked kernel modules (drivers)

-- Hardware abstraction layer which allows for the same kernel to run across different ISAs, loaded as a kernel module
+- Hardware abstraction layer which allows for the same kernel executable to run on the same ISA across different platforms, loaded as a kernel module

-- Nested interrupts thanks to IPLs
+- Nested interrupts thanks to an interrupt priority system

 #### Subsystems
 If an item is checked, that means it's being worked on or is complete.
 If not, that means that no code is at